1601-mma2013/Checked/README.md

 	- Will be panic when they woke up late and started to leave some important things behind.

 5. (user's) aptitudes
-	- Users can use this application to set up their checklist for their needs and just simply keep their phone in the bag the the app will detect what they've left out.
+	- Users can use this application to set up their checklist for their needs and just simply keep their phone in the bag and the app will detect what they've left out.

 6. (user's) motivations
 	- Users no need to worry about forgetting and lefting important things at home and make their journey more convenient.